RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 ### Project Logs

 Another important form of documentation that teams should keep in their project management arsenal are project logs.
-These are critical to managing the progress on a local basis, and can be a useful technique for members to structure their thoughts and observations in a common place.
+These are critical to managing project progress on a daily basis, and can be a useful technique for members to structure their thoughts and observations in a common place.

 Here are some ideas for what you can log on Notion
 - Individual Progress Logs